 - Inhale through your nose down into your body while your back is on the ground.

 - Exhale out your mouth as you rise, lifting your butt off the ground and squeezing your glutes at the top.
-(Don’t overextend at the top or arch your back!)
+(Be careful not to overextend your body at the top of the movement, and make sure to avoid arching your back!)

 - As you relax down, inhale and reset.